Jelvibean/challenge/README.md

 # Caching Fetching Library

-This is a simple project in React that is displays a list of people.
+This is a simple project in React that displays a list of people.
 The app is using a simple in-memory cache based on JavaScript’s built-in Map object.
-It's a lightweight, custom caching solution — not a library
+It's a lightweight, custom caching solution — not a library.

 # How to Install